Caeden117/ChroMapper/README.md

 - **360/90 Support** for the first time ever in a community map editor.
 - **Chroma 2.0 Lighting** brings lightshows to the next level.
 - **Optimized** to run on a wide range of devices, from high-end VR machines to [Chromebooks](https://cdn.discordapp.com/attachments/702231982335197264/892184054147993640/20210927_190030.jpg).
-- **Cross-platform**, available for Windows, Mac OS, and Linux.
-Individual users may also build ChroMapper for other devices.
+- **Cross-platform**, with official x64 builds available for Windows, Mac OS, and Linux.
+Individual users may also build ChroMapper for other platforms.
 - **Rebindable Keys** means you can adapt your mapping workflow to whatever input device you have installed.

 ### Get Started